 Will KfW be expanding its involvement in this area in the years ahead?

-The Federal Ministry for Economic Cooperation and Development wants to increase its commitments this year from EUR 400 million to EUR 600 million.
+During a visit to the UN General Assembly, the Chancellor announced that Germany would be investing 1.5 billion euros in biodiversity protection by 2025.
 We are very happy to support the Federal Government in implementing these funds, as it is quite clear that biodiversity and climate action go hand in hand.
 Keeping the natural environment intact and restoring as much of it as possible is crucial to limiting global warming, as forests, peatlands and soils are natural carbon sinks that can help to effectively reduce carbon dioxide in the atmosphere.
 This is why KfW is very active in both areas and will continue to provide intense support in the years to come.